alchemy-color/color-negative-inversion/README.md

 5. White balance on the “White Balance” layer using the grey point sampling tool.
 The layer opacity is set to 50% by default, but you can increase it for a stronger effect.
 6. Adjust any other layers as needed.

-**EXPORTING FOR WEB**
+## Paper contrast LUTs
+file|function
+-|-
+paper_a_fogged black and white.cube    |Black levels are raised and white levels are lowered paper_a_0% black_fogged white.cube     |Black levels hit 0% and white levels are lowered paper_a_100% white_fogged blacks.cube  |White levels hit 100% and black levels are raised paper_a_100% black and white.cube      |White levels hit 100% and black levels hit 0%

+## 4. EXPORTING FOR WEB
-For web publishing, run the "🜃 4.
+* For web publishing, run the "🜃 4.
 Convert for web delivery" action.
 This will flatten the image, convert th bit depth to 8 bit and the color space to sRGB.

-## 3. Creating an XMP profile
+## 5. Creating an XMP profile
 Creating the negative conversion XMP profile to be applied to TIFF and RAW files.

 * Reverse the negative in Photoshop to taste.